 Cape Town (South Africa) aims to become the greenest city in Africa.
-Since the City of Cape Town is a major buyer of goods and services in the Cape; sustainable procurement aims to ensure that this significant buying power is focused on environmentally responsible products that are locally manufactured where possible, in order to promote local economic development and more sustainable consumption and production.
+The City of Cape Town is a major buyer of goods and services in the region; as such sustainable procurement aims to ensure that this significant buying power is focused on environmentally responsible products that are locally manufactured where possible, in order to promote local economic development and more sustainable consumption and production.